harness/developer-hub/docs/chaos-engineering/technical-reference/probes/http-probe.md

 ## Schema

-Listed below is the probe schema for HTTP Probe with common properties shared across all probes and properties unique to HTTP probe.
+Listed below is the probe schema for HTTP probe, with common properties shared across all probes and properties unique to HTTP probe.

 <table>
   <tr>